PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**: Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
 Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox, **making it a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
 Cloud services not under contract to the University may not be stored on a UK or EU server, and may not be GDPR-compliant.*

+## On Qualtrics or Testable

+Common online data collection third-party services Qualtrics and Testable are currently under professional contracts with Edinburgh University and PPLS respectively.
+Their business models involve their holding a cloud copy of data you collect through them and encouraging you to draw it down directly from there for your analyses. **Tempting as it is, this is not an appropriate or adequate solution for retaining the ‘golden copy’ of research data.
+Please ensure you download the data and keep it in one of the places described above.
+It is commonplace to have difficulty reaching graduated students' to access data linked to their Qualtrics or Testable accounts.
+Moreover, as a third party service, if we end our contract with these companies we will lose free access to the data, and there are other dangers of it being sold or monetised.**

 ## Your own integral or external hard drives